ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-02-28-BlackScholes.md

 For this peace of mind, we pay the seller of the put option the initial $\\$ 10$.

 But the option itself has a value as well as they are tradeable and can be sold and bought on specialized markets.
-Let's a third person owns the stock and suddenly the stock crashes to $\\$1$.
+Let a third person own the same stock and suddenly the stock crashes to $\\$1$.
-If the third person could get to own own option, he could buy our option for its value $V(S, t)$ and force the seller of the option to buy his basically worthless stock for the full $\\$100$.
+If the third person could get to own our option, he could buy our option for its value $V(S, t)$ and force the seller of the option to buy his basically worthless stock for the full $\\$100$.
+Thus it works as a sort of insurance to *hedge* a portfolio against sudden movements.
+The nice things about options is that we *can* sell respectively buy the stock for a predetermined price, but we *don't have to*.
+That is how we can hedge our portfolio, and the overarching framework is called dynamic hedging.
+The dynamic part comes from us constantly selling and buying stocks $S$ and their options $V(S, t)$ in our portfolio $\Pi$ based on the behavior of the stock and our options.

 We will now introduce the term $\Delta = \partial_S V(S, t)$ to express the sensitivity of the worth of the option with regards to changes in the price of the underlying stock $S$.